inspiringsource/inspiringsource.github.io/README.md

-# Rocket Star Cruise
+# inspiringsource.github.io

+Minimalist website
+- GitHub avatar and name
+- Quick access links to my GitHub and LeetCode
+- Custom favicons including support for different devices and browsers

-## Inspiration
+## Rocket.html

 The stars effect was inspired by [WheresDara's CodePen](https://codepen.io/wheresdara/pen/wvXBpwa).
 I used the css code and adjusted it accordingly.
-Copilot of course helped me with the quick implementation of the code.

 ## Rocket Design

 The rocket design is based on a public domain rocket from [Public Domain Vectors](https://publicdomainvectors.org/en/free-clipart/Colorful-missle-vector-image/74243.html).